Types of Landscape Lighting: 15 Options for Your Outdoor Space

 Post & Bollard Lights

-Landscape post lights and bollard lights are a low-key complement to a garden lighting post.
+Landscape post and bollard lights are a low-key complement to a garden lighting post.
 They are frequently utilized to define a garden pathway, driveway, deck, or fountain.
 Garden post lighting is quite inconspicuous, providing a stream of scattered illumination to the surroundings.

 Bollard lights may be utilized effectively to highlight any garden area while also offering security and safety to the space.
 Post and bollard lights come in a variety of shapes and finishes, so you are likely to find something that complements your house and suits your preferences.

+A post light is typically placed on gateposts, massive fence posts, lower garden walls, or around elevated garden beds.
 Some will distribute light all around, while others might focus light on the ground, rendering them ideal for illuminating paths or garden elements like a pond or showpiece plant.
-An external post light’s electrical wire will usually enter through the bottom of the light fixture.
+An external post light’s electrical wire will usually enter through the bottom of the fixture.

 To guarantee that everything is waterproof and secure, the connection must be fixed before the fitting.
 Take considerable time arranging ahead of time to ascertain that you obtain the suitable form of fitting in the right spot.